Best Key Finders: Locate Lost Keys & Other Valuables With These Top Devices

 - Design: The sensor for a car key locator device should be comfortable to carry; it shouldn't be too large and unwieldy.
 Select a key finder that has a streamlined design for optimum comfort.
 Also, the best car key finder should have a battery slot that is easy to use and access.

-The XL in the KeyRinger XL stands for "eXtra Loud."
-It operates up to 300 feet, and the battery lasts 18 months.
+This KeyRinger product operates up to 300 feet, and the battery lasts 18 months.
 It includes two KeyRingers that have the ability to call each other.
-No setup or programming is required, and the company provides a 90-day, money-back guarantee, and free two-year warranty.
+No setup or programming is required, and the company provides a 90-day, money-back guarantee as well as a two-year warranty.

 This key finder is reliable and simple to use.
-When you press the button, the unit attached to your keys emits an extremely loud beep.
-Initially, the sound is soft but it gradually increases to a near ear-splitting level, and it's loud and sensitive enough to operate through heavy cushions.
-There's also a flashing LED if it's within 300 feet.
+When you press the button, the unit attached to your keys emits a loud beep, and it's loud and sensitive enough to operate through heavy couch cushions.
+There's also a flashing light if it's within 300 feet.
 In addition, the KeyRinger XL has more range than a Bluetooth key finder, and it's very durable.